mattdavis90/node-tado-client/README.md

 The `termination` argument should be one of the following:

 -   A positive integer - this will be interpreted as the number of seconds to set the overlay for
--   "auto" - this will put the overlay into "TADO*MODE" \_Note: I haven't been able to replicate this mode in the Tado App so not sure what it does*
+-   "auto" - this will put the overlay into "TADO_MODE" _Note: This uses the default termination type set on the zone_
--   ""next_time_block" - overlay until the next scheduled event
+-   "next_time_block" - overlay until the next scheduled event
 -   Anything else - the overlay will exist indefinitely and will need manually clearing

 ### Setting Geo Presence